 In today’s world, Utah is still very much a Mormon state with 62% of the population identifying as such, though numbers seem to be dropping.
 Misconceptions and stereotypes aside, Utah’s history has helped keep it rural and wild.
 With smaller cities and communities, much of the land has not been developed making Utah the best place in the US to hike, bike, and ski.

 As the capital of Utah, Salt Lake City is also the most populated area in the state with around 200,000 residents.
 The suburbs spread out to encompass an estimated population of 1.2 million.
 Situated in the Salt Lake Valley, the city and its suburbs are best known for their beautiful backdrop, trendy restaurants, and walkable downtown area.

 Visitors will love perusing the city streets as they encounter hip cafes and bougie boutiques.
 The food is delicious, and a diverse array of dining options means that you can eat pancakes for breakfast or sushi for dinner.

-When the sun goes down, the city’s vibes don’t stop.
+When the sun goes down, Salt Lake City’s vibes don’t stop.
 Surprisingly, for being home to a large non-drinking Mormon population, the city’s nightlife is fun.
 A sharp turn from the Prohibition-like past, bars can now serve guests over 21 and with a valid ID.
-Speakeasy-style bars and drinking clubs are popular venues with more calm atmospheres.
+Speakeasy-style bars and drinking clubs are popular venues with calm atmospheres.

 Aside from the nightlife, Salt Lake City’s major attractions include the Mormon Temple Square, Utah State Capitol Building, Hogle Zoo, Red Butte Garden, and the Natural History Museum of Utah.
 All of these venues are open to the public, however, if you’re not a practicing Mormon, you won’t be able to enter the temple.
 The garden area, on the other hand, is accessible.